 - The need for love

 - The need for esteem

 Looking at your work environment through Maslow’s hierarchy of needs helps you gauge how you can meet employee needs so they stay motivated and engaged.

-Human motivation theory
+5. Human motivation theory

 Human motivation theory explains that every person is motivated by three general incentives: the need for achievement, the need for power, and the need for affiliation.
-This is especially true for high achievers that like accomplishing milestones and reaching goals.
+This is especially true for high achievers who like accomplishing milestones and reaching goals.

 Once you know this, you can apply it to your workplace.
 How can you fulfill your employees’ general need for achievement?
 How can you empower them to make decisions and take responsibility for specific projects and tasks?